 There is a small parking lot and restrooms at Spring Lake Park on SR 119 at the south end of the North Western State Trail in Petoskey.
 To reach the park from the south, take US 31 north through Petoskey to SR 119.
 Turn left on the highway towards Mackinaw City and travel for about 0.5 mile; parking is on the right.

-There is also a trailhead alongside the trail at the Michigan Fisheries Visitors Center in the town of Alanson.
+There is also a trailhead alongside the trail at the Oden State Fish Hatchery Visitor Center.
 Additional parking is available at Pellston at the old rail depot and on side streets in several other small towns along the way.
 At the north end of the trail in Mackinaw City, there is a sizeable trailhead for parking.
 Restrooms can be found in the adjacent mall.